Cover and variable degeneracy

-\begin{definition} A {\bf building cover} is a valued cover $(H, f)$ of $B$ such that for each $v \in V(B)$ and at least one of the following holds: \begin{enumerate}[label = (\roman*)] \item The kernel of $H$ is isomorphic to $B$.
-We call this cover a {\bf monoblock}. \item If $B$ is isomorphic to a complete graph $K_{p}$ for some $p \geq 2$, then the kernel of $H$ is isomorphic to $\widetilde{K_{p}}$ with $f$ being constant on each component of $\widetilde{K_{p}}$. \item If $B$ is isomorphic to an odd cycle, then the kernel of $H$ is isomorphic to the circular ladder graph with $f \equiv 1$. \item If $B$ is isomorphic to an even cycle, then the kernel of $H$ is isomorphic to the M\"{o}bius ladder with $f \equiv 1$. \end{enumerate} \end{definition}
+for each $v \in V(B)$ and at least one of the following holds: \begin{enumerate}[label = (\roman*)] \item The kernel of $H$ is isomorphic to $B$.
+We call this cover a \textbf{monoblock}. \item If $B$ is isomorphic to a complete graph $K_{p}$ for some $p \geq 2$, then the kernel of $H$ is isomorphic to $\widetilde{K_{p}}$ with $f$ being constant on each component of $\widetilde{K_{p}}$. \item If $B$ is isomorphic to an odd cycle, then the kernel of $H$ is isomorphic to the circular ladder graph with $f = 1$. \item If $B$ is isomorphic to an even cycle, then the kernel of $H$ is isomorphic to the M\"{o}bius ladder with $f = 1$. \end{enumerate} \end{definition}